eyandocumet/eyandocumet.github.io/index.md

 I'm a recent Berkeley BSME with experience in manufacturing, robotics, and research.
 I've worked on many projects, from firefighting robots to next-gen particle accelerators.
 My engineering approach centers on a first-principles, analytical framework to modularize complex systems.
 I have a proven track record of managing full-cycle project ownership; from leading the R&D and PLM release of 100+ part assemblies for particle accelerator magnets at LBNL to developing underactuated robotic systems and autonomous fire suppression hardware.

-The more complex a problem is, the more excited I am to solve it.
-I'm especially interested in anything high-tech: robotics, aerospace, advanced manufacturing, green energy.
-If you agree with my philosophy, let's connect!

 Below, you'll find examples of my previous work.
 Click the cards to view more!

 **I'm looking for work!
 Recruiter or hiring manager?
 [Contact me!](mailto:eyan.documet@protonmail.com)**

 ## 🏢 Work Experience
-Hands-on engineering roles and teaching experiences demonstrating technical proficiency and leadership.

 {% for item in site.data.portfolio.experience %}
   {% include card.html title=item.title description=item.description image=item.image url=item.url tags=item.tags %}